rwahog/KitapHana/README.md

 ## Entrying
 </a>
-To except the library one can use one of pre-signed up users:
+To expect the library one can use one of pre-signed up users:
 <ul>
    <li> Patron:
       <ul>